Emotionality

 Emotionality is the observable behavioral and physiological component of emotion.
 It is a measure of a person's emotional reactivity to a stimulus.
 Most of these responses can be observed by other people, while some emotional responses can only be observed by the person experiencing them.
 Observable responses to emotion (i.e., smiling) do not have a single meaning.
 A smile can be used to express happiness or anxiety, while a frown can communicate sadness or anger.
 Emotionality is often used by experimental psychology researchers to operationalize emotion in research studies.

 Early theories

-By the late 1800s, many high-quality contributions became interested in analyzing emotion because of the works of psychologists and scientists such as Wilhelm Wundt, George Stout, William McDougall, William James, and George Herbert Mead.
+By the late 19th century, many high-quality contributions became interested in analyzing emotion because of the works of psychologists and scientists such as Wilhelm Wundt, George Stout, William McDougall, William James, and George Herbert Mead.
 William James preferred to focus on the physiological aspects of emotional response, although he did not disregard the perceptual or cognitive components.
 William McDougall thought of emotion as the articulation of a natural response built on instinct.
 Other psychologists reasoned that although gestures express emotion, this is not the entirety of their function.
 Wundt analyzed that emotion portrays both expression and communication.